HackyCoder0951/focus_hub/docs/SYSTEM_DESIGN.md

 *Visual: [Feed_ERD.png](modules_images/Feed_ERD.png)*

 **Description:**
-This Entity Relationship Diagram (ERD) depicts the core database tables and their relationships for the Feed module.
-It shows how entities such as users, resources, and related records are structured and linked, supporting the module's data integrity and access patterns.
+This ERD shows the social feed database structure with posts, comments, and likes tables linked to user profiles.
+It illustrates how social interactions are stored and associated with specific users and content.

 ### Q&A
 ```mermaid